 Birdman is the critically acclaimed dark comedy and drama (directed by Alejandro González Iñárritu) which presents washed-up actor Riggan (Michael Keaton) in and around his new debuted Broadway play.

 Quality casting.
-Time and time again, usually big names attached to movies tend to hinder a film's credibility, merit and sometimes ends in disaster (ala Movie 43).
+Time and time again, usually big names attached to movies tend to hinder a film's credibility, merit and sometimes end in disaster (ala Movie 43).
 Then there are movies that are the exception, the cinematically exceptional Birdman.
-The actors fit their roles like hands to a glove.
-Michael Keaton, largely known from his widely released Batman is Riggans.
-Edward Norton plays Mike, acutely intense stage actor.
-In some circles, Edward Norton is rumored to be every bit as intense and committed to his role (ahem…allegedly).
-Norton is charismatic and Keaton is sympathetic.
-Of course, special mentions go to Emma Stone (Riggan’s daughter, Sam), Amy Ryan (ex-wife of Riggan) and Naomi Watts (the female lead of the play, Lesley).
+Michael Keaton, largely known for his widely released Batman plays Riggans.
+Edward Norton plays Mike, an intense stage actor.
+The rest of the cast are Emma Stone, Amy Ryan, Naomi Watts, Keaton and Norton are the top of the crop — Norton for comedic relief and Keaton for his poignant performance.

 Birdman (The Unexpected Virtue of Ignorance)